vikashdwd/WebPayments/Readme.md

-## This Project will try to facilitate with a Web Payment ecosystem
+## This Project will try to create a Web Payment ecosystem